TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 A mod (short for game modification) is a way of extending a Quake-engine based game with custom gameplay and assets.
 Custom assets include models, sounds, and textures.
 From the perspective of the game, a mod is a subdirectory in the game directory where the additional assets reside in the form of loose files or archives such as pak files.
 As far as TrenchBroom is concerned, a mod just provides assets, some of which replace existing assets from the game and some of which are new.
 For example, a mod might provide a new model for an entity, or it provides an entirely new entity.
 In order to make these new entities usable in TrenchBroom, two things are required: First, TrenchBroom needs an entity definition for these entities, and TrenchBroom needs to know where it should look for the models to display in the viewports.
 The first issue can be addressed by pointing TrenchBroom to an alternate [entity definition file](#entity_definitions), and the second issue can be addressed by [adding a mod directory](#mod_setup) for the current map.

 Every game has a default mod which is always loaded by TrenchBroom.
 As an example, the default mod for Quake is _id1_, which is the directory that contains all game content.
 TrenchBroom supports multiple mods, and in the case of multiple mods, there has to be a policy for resolving name conflicts between resources.
 For example, a mod might provide an entity model for an entity defined in the default mod in order to replace the default model with a more detailed one.
 To do this, the mod provides an entity model with the same name as the one it wants to replace.
 To resolve such name conflicts, TrenchBroom assigns priorities for mods, and if a name conflict occurs between different mods, the mod with the highest priority wins.
-Note that the default mod always has the loest priority.
+Note that the default mod always has the lowest priority.

 ### Textures and Texture Collections {#textures}